janknieling/udm-le/README.md

-# Let's Encrypt for Ubiquiti UbiOS firmwares
+# Let's Encrypt for Ubiquiti UniFiOS firmwares

 ## Overview

-This should work on UbiOS based firmware versions 1.X and 2.X onwards.
+This should work on UniFiOS based firmware versions 1.X and 2.X onwards.
 This includes:

 * UniFi Dream Machine
 * UniFi Dream Machine Pro